arangodb/docs/3.5/security-security-options.md

   Files in this directory and its subdirectories will be readable for JavaScript code running in ArangoDB.
 The exact path can be specified by the startup option `--javascript.startup-directory`.

+#### Endpoint access

+The endpoint black/white listing limits access to external http resources.
+In contrast to the URLs specified in the javascript code, the filters have to be specified in the ArangoDB endpoints notation:

+- http:// => tcp://
+- https:// => ssl://
+- no protocol will match http and https.

+Filtering is done on the protocol, hostname / IP-Address, and the port.

 ### Options for blacklisting and whitelisting